JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 }
 ```

-To work with more than one Column Repository, there are two approaches:
+To work with more than one Column Template, there are two approaches:

 1\) Using qualifieres: